Luwen-Zhang/SNEnsemble/README.md

 pip install -r requirements.txt
 ```

-* Run  [`pip install tabular_ensemble==0.2`](https://github.com/LuoXueling/tabular_ensemble).
+* Run  `pip install tabular_ensemble==0.2`.
 Most of its dependencies are satisfied.

 ## Usage

 * Running experiments

-Bash scripts `run.sh` gives the commands to run experiments using `main.py`, `main_clustering.py`, `main_for_analysis.py`, and `main_layup.py`.
+The bash script `run.sh` lists the commands to run experiments using `main.py`, `main_clustering.py`, `main_for_analysis.py`, and `main_layup.py`.
 Note that each command in `run.sh` may cost several days to excecute (1-4 days in our environment).
 They are both CPU and GPU consuming.

 * Analyze results

 The notebook `analysis.ipynb` depicts codes for our analysis (mostly visualizations).

-To analyze our results, you should download checkpoint files (around 50 GB) from this link (**Update after acceptance**).
+To analyze our results, you should download checkpoint files (around 25 GB) from [this link](https://doi.org/10.5281/zenodo.13858982).
 Don't hesitate to contact us if the link is invalid.
 One can check the `analysis.ipynb` to see what folders listed in the following directory tree (under `output`) are needed for specific analysis.

 ## Directory tree